rdkcentral/rdkservices/DeviceDiagnostics/doc/DeviceDiagnosticsPlugin.md

 <a name="event.onAVDecoderStatusChanged"></a>
 ## *onAVDecoderStatusChanged <sup>event</sup>*

 Triggered when the most active status of any audio/video decoder/pipeline changes.
+This event allows an application to determine the AV status and change the device state accordingly.
+The status is polled periodically.

 ### Parameters